Anbulla Kadhalukku: Production

 The film was first announced in April 1998.
 It marked Mohan's return to acting, following a sabbatical since Uruvam (1991), and is his directorial debut.
 This was supposed to be the acting debut for one of the lead actresses Megha; however Guru Paarvai was released first.
 Mohan's hairstyle in the film was inspired by that of Bollywood actor Dev Anand.
-The film was noted by some media to share a similar storyline to several other Tamil films which released during the same period.
-Jodi (1999), Minsara Kanna (1999) and Poovellam Kettuppar (1999) all had familiar plots.
+The film was noted by some media to share a similar storyline to several other Tamil films which released during the same period, including Jodi (1999), Minsara Kanna (1999) and Poovellam Kettuppar (1999).